PaperPrototype/Intro-Coding-and-Computers/03 - C/Lecture/english.md

 Don't run this code yet, as it won't do anything!
 The above code is the "main" function, and is the program *starting point* that computers use.

-The word "int" in front of the function, tells C that `main` gives back an integer.
+The word "int" in front of the function, tells C that `main` gives back an "integer" number (integers don't gave decimal places).
 This is different from Python where we use "def" for defining a function.
 Don't worry you'll get used to it.

 You will see the word "void" inside of the functions input (in the parenthesis).
 In C we have to tell the computer that the function *doesn't* take any input, which is what the `void` keyword is for. `void` stands for "nothing" (literrally).